Emergency Response

 Our strategy

-In addition, we collaborate with other foundation programs to develop and introduce innovative products and approaches that can save lives and build community resilience before an emergency occurs.
+In addition, we collaborate with other foundation programs to develop and introduce innovative products and approaches that can save lives and build community resilience before and after emergencies.
+One example is our partnership with the Water, Sanitation & Hygiene team to pilot innovative waste management systems in refugee camps in Bangladesh that improve health, dignity, and sanitation.

 Areas of focus